Team

 Yujia Zheng is a graduate student at Duke University specializing in Trustworthy Artificial Intelligence.
 She holds a Bachelor of Engineering in Information Security.
 Her research focuses on adversarial robustness, with project experience spanning natural language processing, VR/AR/XR, and biomedical AI.
 She previously served as a research intern at the Science and Technology on Integrated Information System Laboratory, Institute of Software, Chinese Academy of Sciences, contributing to publications at venues including ICLR, EMNLP, AAAI, AAPM, and ASTRO.
 Yujia is also a reviewer for AAAI, CHI, and COLING.
 She has received multiple national-level awards in security, mathematical modeling, and digital media.

-Members
+Community Members

 Join SIGMIR